WLYE-FM: Willie 94.1

 In January 2002, Forever Communications Inc. (Carol Logan, president) reached an agreement to purchase the station from Royse Radio for a reported sale price of $416,412.
-After the sale was finalized, on September 3, 2003, call letters were changed to the current WLYE.
+After the sale was finalized, on September 3, 2003, the call letters were changed to the current WLYE.
 From that day on, the station has been broadcasting a classic country format, billing itself as Real Country Willie 94.1.

 Along with its classic country format, WLYE was also the official broadcaster of Edmonson County High School football and boys' and girls' basketball games from the 2003–2004 season until 2014.
 The rights to those games became Internet-exclusive upon that year's launch of EdmonsonVoice.com, an online-based news website specifically catering to the Brownsville and Edmonson County area.

 Expansion of the Willie branding

-From February 2017 until December 2019, WLYE's programming began to be simulcast over WBGN (1340 AM) and its associated translator W300DA (107.9 FM), both of Bowling Green.
+From February 2017 until December 2019, WLYE's programming began to be simulcast over the original WBGN (1340 AM, now WBVR) and its associated translator W300DA (107.9 FM), both of Bowling Green.
 WBGN has since switched to an oldies format, but still retained their status as the Bowling Green Hot Rods' official broadcaster (until WKCT won the rights in 2021) and its affiliation with the Nashville Predators Radio Network.
-In February 2022, the station's programming began simulcasting over 102.3 MHz via WLLI in Munfordville.
+In February 2022, the station's programming began simulcasting over 102.3 MHz via WLLI (formerly WCLU-FM, now WBGN) in Munfordville; that simulcast has ended in November 2025.

 Sale to Seven Mountains Media, and currently Commonwealth Broadcasting

-In September 2023, this station along with 3 others were acquired by Seven Mountains Media from Forever Communications.
-Then in October 2024, Seven Mountains announced that they and Commonwealth Broadcasting agreed to swap stations with some of the Bowling Green area, including this one.
+In September 2023, this station, along with three others were acquired by Seven Mountains Media from Forever Communications.
+Then in October 2024, Seven Mountains announced that they and Commonwealth Broadcasting agreed to swap stations with some of the Bowling Green area, including WLYE.

 Programming

 Since 2003, WLYE broadcasts a classic country format.
 The station also airs The Real Trader program weekday mornings at around 8:30 am CT.
 The Real Trader is a weekday program devoted to people selling items in classified ads.
+The station also broadcasts hourly national news updates from Fox News Radio, and local weather updates are provided by NBC/CBS/MeTV television affiliate WNKY (channel 40).